Diseases

 Hypothyroidism is quite common, affecting one in 3500 newborns.

-Medium-Chain Acyl-CoA Dehydrogenase (MCADD)
+Medium-Chain Acyl-CoA Dehydrogenase Deficiency (MCADD)

 MCADD affects one in 10,000 newborns.